 C. Wright Mills Award

-The deadline to nominate books for the 2019 C. Wright Mills Award is December 15, 2019.
+The deadline to nominate books for the 2019 C. Wright Mills Award was December 15, 2019.
 Check back this fall for the 2020 C. Wright Mills Award nomination procedures.
 See below for information on award eligibility and a list of past winners.

-Review the list of the past winners of the C. Wright Mills Award.
+Review the list of past winners of the C. Wright Mills Award.

 Please address all questions to: